shabanakm/shabanakm.github.io/index.md

 1. **Shabana, K. M.**, Lakshminarayanan, C., & Anil, J. K. (2022).
 CurriculumTutor: An Adaptive Algorithm for Mastering a Curriculum.
 In International Conference on Artificial Intelligence in Education (pp. 319-331).
 Springer, Cham. [[Paper]](https://link.springer.com/chapter/10.1007/978-3-031-11644-5_26) _Won the best paper award at AIED 2022: The 23rd International Conference on Artificial Intelligence in Education_

+2. **Shabana, K.M.**, Lakshminarayanan, C. (2023).
+Unsupervised Concept Tagging of Mathematical Questions from Student Explanations.
+In International Conference on Artificial Intelligence in Education (pp. 627-638), vol 13916.
+Cham: Springer Nature Switzerland. [[Paper]](https://link.springer.com/chapter/10.1007/978-3-031-36272-9_51)

-2. **Shabana, K. M.**, Nazeer, K. A., Pradhan, M., & Palakal, M. (2015).
+3. **Shabana, K. M.**, Nazeer, K. A., Pradhan, M., & Palakal, M. (2015).
 A computational method for drug repositioning using publicly available gene expression data.
 BMC bioinformatics, 16(17), S5. [[Paper]](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-16-S17-S5) _Won the best paper award at IEEE 4th International Conference on Computational Advances in Bio and Medical Sciences (ICCABS), 2014_

-3. **Shabana, K. M.**, & Wilson, J. (2015, May).
+4. **Shabana, K. M.**, & Wilson, J. (2015, May).
 A novel method for automatic discovery, annotation and interactive visualization of prominent clusters in mobile subscriber datasets.
 In 2015 IEEE 9th International Conference on Research Challenges in Information Science (RCIS) (pp. 127-132).
 IEEE.
 [[Paper]](https://ieeexplore.ieee.org/document/7128872/?tp=&arnumber=7128872)

-4. **Shabana, K. M.**, Wilson, J., & Chaudhury, S. (2016, August).
+5. **Shabana, K. M.**, Wilson, J., & Chaudhury, S. (2016, August).
 A multi-view non-parametric clustering approach to mobile subscriber segmentation.
 In 2016 IEEE 18th Conference on Business Informatics (CBI) (Vol. 1, pp. 173-181).
 IEEE. [[Paper]](https://ieeexplore.ieee.org/abstract/document/7780312)

 ## Honors and Awards

-- Prime Minister's Research Fellow (PMRF May 2020 lateral entry scheme)
+- Prime Minister's Research Fellowship (PMRF May 2020 lateral entry scheme)
+- Second prize in the Engineering Sciences category of Saransh 2023, a national level competition for thesis presentation in 3 minutes, organized by Indian National Young Academy of Science (INYAS)
+- Part of the team that finished second in the Data Challenge held as a part of CODS-COMAD 2024 (11th ACM IKDD CODS and 29th COMAD)
+- Best Poster Award in the department of CSE at the Institute Research Scholars‘ Day 2022 in IIT Palakkad
+- Winner of the TACT Grand Challenge at CTiS2022, 4th conference on Computational Thinking in Schools, organized by ACM India
-- First prize winner in the First Teaching Challenge on introductory programming organized by ACM iSIGCSE [[Video]](https://www.youtube.com/watch?v=UFDV_EvYwmw)
+- First prize in Teaching Video Challenge 1 organized by ACM India Special Interest Group on Computer Science Education (iSIGCSE)
-- Teaching Challenge Finalist, ACM Compute 2022
-- Won the second prize in ACM Compute 2021 teaching challenge organized by ACM iSIGCSE
+- Second prize in Teaching Video Challenge held as a part of Compute 2021
-- Winner at TACT Grand Challenge at CTiS2022, 4th Conference on Computational Thinking in Schools
+- Software Design National Finalist at Microsoft Imagine Cup 2010
+- Collaboration Award at Flytxt for demonstrating good team work towards achieving the company's objectives
+- Ada Lovelace best outgoing girl student award for the year 2010 at A2CWiC: Amrita ACM-W Celebration on Women in Computing in India

+## Services

 - Chaired the session _Curriculum and Instruction_ at AIED 2022
-- Software Design National Finalist at Microsoft Imagine Cup 2010
-- Data Challenge Finalist at ACM IKDD CoDS 2016
-- Won the Collaboration Award at Flytxt for demonstrating good team work towards achieving the company's objectives
-- Won the Ada Lovelace best outgoing girl student award for the year 2010 at A2CWiC: Amrita ACM-W Celebration on Women in Computing in India

 ## Patent
 - Systems and methods for management of multi-perspective customer segments [US Patent 10,936,620, 2021](https://patents.google.com/patent/US10936620B2) (_**First inventor**_)